ChMarius/Conways-Game-of-Life/README.md

 At its core, Conway's Game of Life is a deceptively simple experiment in emergence and computability.
 From a handful of rules governing the life and death of cells on a grid, unpredictable complexity blossoms.
 Patterns evolve, exhibiting behaviors reminiscent of living organisms: self-replication, organized movement, and even rudimentary computation.

+### Historical Impact

-### Historical Impact: Beyond its theoretical significance, the Game of Life found practical applications over the years:
+Beyond its theoretical significance, the Game of Life found practical applications over the years:

 - Modeling: Its ability to simulate dynamic systems made it a tool for modeling phenomena such as population growth, urban patterns, and even the behavior of fundamental particles.
 For instance, cellular automata similar to the Game of Life have been used to simulate the spread of wildfires, aiding in the development of prediction models.
 - Artificial Life: The Game of Life spurred the field of artificial life, where researchers investigate the creation and simulation of life-like behaviors in computational systems.
 It served as an early inspiration for self-replicating patterns and evolving systems within computer simulations.